Chaenophryne longiceps: Description

 Chaenophryne longiceps has an obvious illicium which projects from the snout and a globose body.
 There are between 6 and 8 soft rays in the dorsal fin, while the anal fin has 5 or 6 soft rays.
 A distinguishing feature of the metamorphosed females of this species is that it has more pectoral fin rays, between 17 and 22 and typically no fewer than 18, in comparison to any other species in the genus Chaenophryne.
 The esca elongate appendages at the sides of its front have internal pigmentation, varying in length from 10% of the length of the esca's bulb to being greater in length than the bulb.
-The males are dwarfed and have between 17 and 22 denticles on the upper jaw and 23 to 27 on the lower lower jaw.
+The males are dwarfed and have between 17 and 22 denticles on the upper jaw and 23 to 27 on the lower jaw.
 The larvae, males and non-metamorphosed females have a group of melanophores beneath the skin on the caudal peduncle.
 The maximum published length of this species is 24.5 cm.